Sara Caldwell

 Sara Caldwell (born Sara Chapin Coover; 1961 in New York City) is an American author and screenwriter/filmmaker.
-She was founder and producer/writer of Amphion Productions from 1991 to 2006 and is currently a co-producer and writer for House of Gorey Productions.
+She was founder and producer/writer of Amphion Productions from 1991 to 2006.
+Currently she is a co-producer and writer for House of Gorey Productions.

 Early life and education

-The daughter of writer Robert Coover, and Spanish needlepoint artist Pilar Sans Coover, Sara Caldwell lived in many different locations when growing up, both small towns and large cities in Guatemala, Spain, England, and various parts of the United States.
+The daughter of writer Robert Coover, and Spanish tapestry artist Pilar Sans Coover, Caldwell lived in many different locations when growing up, both small towns and large cities in Guatemala, Spain, England, and various parts of the United States.
 She attended the progressive boarding school, Dartington Hall School, in Totnes, England.
-Returning to America at the age of 17, she pursued a bachelor's degree in Communications from the University of Iowa, where she was a member of the undergraduate Iowa Writers Workshop.
+Returning to America at the age of 17, she pursued a bachelor's degree in Communications from the University of Iowa, where she was a member of the undergraduate Iowa Writers Workshop.She completed her MFA in Screenwriting at California State University, Northridge.

 Career

 After graduation, Caldwell moved to Chicago, Illinois to work as a producer/writer.

 Whilst in Chicago, she became involved with an inner city tutoring program, resulting in the production of her first documentary, 'Cabrini Green... what you don't see' which aired on the Chicago PBS station.
-She eventually became an original founder and board director for the Tutor/Mentor Connection.